SwedbankPay/developer.swedbankpay.com/_includes/cross-channel-payments.md

 ## Cross Channel Payments

-Swedbank Pay's Digital Payments API is built in a way that depends on that you, as a merchant, is able to store the `paymentOrderId`.
+Swedbank Pay's Checkout v3 API is built in a way that depends on that you, as a merchant, is able to store the `paymentOrderId`.
 The `paymentOrderId` is a URL which points to the specific instance of a payment order resource, but in some cases it will be hard to use it as a payment reference.

 To help you keep track of the transaction easier, we provide a unique identification called `referenceCode` in all v3 implementations.
 The code can